 Spending significantly less than you earn may feel uncomfortable, even unfair, but it’s a great way to see how disciplined you’ll be once you’ve kissed your paycheck goodbye.
-“If the sacrifices feel really onerous, working longer may be more realistic than rushing to retire,” says Jill Kismet, a chartered retirement planning counselor with Plan for Joy in Tucson, Arizona.
+“If the sacrifices feel really onerous, working longer may be more realistic than rushing to retire,” says Jill Kismet, a chartered retirement planning counselor with Plan for Joy in Tucson, Ariz.

 For a quick retirement target, some analysts use the 4 percent rule, which loosely means that withdrawing up to 4 percent of your investment portfolio a year will sustain you throughout a 30-year retirement.
-“So in very broad strokes, if you have $1 million and can live on $40,000 a year, you shouldn’t run out of money for 30 years,” says David Day, a certified financial planner and wealth manager at Gold Medal Waters in Boulder, Colorado.
+“So in very broad strokes, if you have $1 million and can live on $40,000 a year, you shouldn’t run out of money for 30 years,” says David Day, a certified financial planner and wealth manager at Gold Medal Waters in Boulder, Colo.
 “But in reality, that’s kind of an antiquated calculation.”
 A proper financial plan needs to take into account factors like rising health care costs (Medicare eligibility doesn’t typically kick in before age 65), increasing longevity, inflation, and the fact that your expenses may be higher if you retire earlier.

-Vanguard’s online Retirement Nest Egg Calculator uses what’s known as a Monte Carlo simulation to run 100,000 possible scenarios and estimate the probability of your savings lasting for a certain amount of time.
 Let’s say your portfolio is spread across stocks, bonds, and cash savings and you hope to quit work at 55 and live on $50,000 a year.
 With $1 million, there’s only a 73 percent chance your money will last.
 To get that probability closer to 90 percent, you could aim for more like $1.3 million in savings, scale back your retirement spending to $40,000 a year, or work for an extra eight years.
 Note: Even if you’re a numbers nerd and love online money tools, it’s worthwhile to ask a fee-only certified financial planner for a second opinion, says Hester.

 Typically, pulling funds out of a traditional IRA or 401(k) before age 59½ incurs a 10 percent penalty, plus you have to pay income tax.
 There are rare exceptions, like the so-called rule of 55, which allows people 55 and over to make withdrawals from their current employer’s 401(k) plan if they leave that job.
 With a Roth IRA, in which you pay taxes on your contributions up front, you can pull out your principal before age 59½ as long as you’ve had the account open for at least five years.
 “If you’re thinking of retiring early and you don’t have a Roth IRA, open one and put in a small amount, like $100, if only to start that five-year clock,” says Day.
 Even then, a Roth IRA isn’t a giant investment vehicle, says Kismet.
-While you can invest $19,000 this year in a 401(k), the total contribution limit for traditional and Roth IRAs is $6,000 ($7,000 if you’re 50 or over).
+While you can invest $19,500 this year in a 401(k), the total contribution limit for traditional and Roth IRAs is $6,000 ($7,000 if you’re 50 or over).
 “If you plan to retire before 59, you need a brokerage account for the majority of your money,” says Kismet.
-(Think online options, like Betterment or Wealthfront, or more traditional brokerages, like Vanguard or Fidelity.)
+(Think online options or more traditional brokerages, like Fidelity.)
 An easy way to retire with more?
 Avoid high management fees.
 A 1 percent fee may not sound like much, but over 30 years it could shrink your portfolio by more than $200,000, according to a NerdWallet analysis.
 Find a fund with a 0.5 percent fee, and you’ll be sending out invitations to your retirement party that much sooner.